sta199-fa20-002/website/content/help/index.md

 ## Resources for mental health and wellness

-- **DukeReach**: Provides comprehensive outreach services to identify and support students in managing all aspects of wellbeing.
+- **DukeReach**: Provides comprehensive outreach services to identify and support students in managing all aspects of well being.
 If you have concerns about a student's behavior or health visit the website for resources and assistance.
 Go to [studentaffairs.duke.edu/dukereach](http://studentaffairs.duke.edu/dukereach)

 - **Counseling and Psychological Services (CAPS)**: CAPS services include individual, group, and couples counseling services, health coaching, psychiatric services, and workshops and discussions.
 Contact CAPS at (919) 660-1000

 - **Blue Devils Care**.
-A convenient and cost-effectie way for Duke students to receive 24/7 mental health support through TalkNow.
+A convenient and cost-effective way for Duke students to receive 24/7 mental health support through TalkNow.
 Go to [bluedevilscare.duke.edu](https://www.timely.md/faq/blue-devils-care-faq/)

 ## Resources for academic support and wellness